 Side hustles are a great way to bring in extra money, no matter what you spend the bulk of your business hours doing.
 Even wealthy people technically have side hustles–they just refer to them as investments or business ventures.

-But if you’ve never had a side hustle before, you probably have some questions and concerns.
+But if you’ve never had a part-time job before, you probably have some questions and concerns.
 We’re going over some of the most common questions we see from people looking to start a side hustle below.

 What is a side hustle?